tifrueh/jd/README.md

 ### Windows

-The project, in its current state, does not support Windows and I have no direct intention to port it to Windows.
+The project, in its current state, does not support Windows and I do not intend to port it to Windows.
 This is mainly because I don't have any experience and very little knowledge about the Windows ecosystem, but also because I wrote this program primarily for myself and I don't use Windows. :)

 But if you *do* use Windows, would like to use **jd** *on* Windows and have an idea on how to port it *to* Windows, you're very welcome to open an issue or